CharlesCarley/Cloud/Content/LinuxStore.md

 In order to run in a Linux environment the [dotnet tools](https://docs.microsoft.com/en-us/dotnet/core/install/linux) need to be installed.

-The current source uses `.NET Core 3.1`, and has been tested with Debian instructions.
+The current source uses `.NET Core 3.1`.

 ## Building